pradeep3221/Design-Arch-Diagrams/Microservices/Communication/README.md

-# Communication
+# Event Driven Microservices

-This folder contains diagrams and documentation for microservices communication patterns.
+This folder contains diagrams and documentation for event-driven microservices patterns.